katarinagresova/DSIB01_2021/cli.md

 ### First command

 So let’s try our first command, `ls` which is short for listing.
-This command will list the contents of the current directory:

 <div class="console">
   <header>